 Each room of the mansion had its own feel.
 The styles changed based on the occupant’s personality.
 They loved to incorporate pieces from their different travels in each of the rooms.
 As you moved up to the upper levels, the style relaxed more and more.

 While the main level had the most ornate details, the upper level was more reserved.
 The master bedroom suite was simpler.
 It had an attached dressing room for Clara Congdon.
 Chester Congdon even has his own dressing room, aka, the bedroom.
 The girls all stayed on the second floor.
 The oldest children all got views that overlooked superior and the gardens.
 Only one of the Congdon children did not get the grand view.
 But she inherited the house, so she won out.

-The third floor was the boy’s quarters.
+The third floor of the Glensheen Mansion was the boy’s quarters.
 Their bedrooms were styled with rich wood tones.
 They had a common area to hang out in.
 The third floor also included a hospital room.
 The Congdon’s wanted to make sure that if someone got sick; they were exposed to the least amount of germs possible, including those from others.
 They would have a private physician come in and care for them.

 One of the innovative ways they cooled the house during the summer was through the help of Lake Superior.
 By placing windows that would open through closets, bathrooms, and hallways, it would allow the wind to pass all the way to the opposite side of the house.